 - 1. Assist the council in overseeing and supervising the city auditor; - 2.
 Assist the council in evaluating the proposed budget, including a mid-year report, and any amendments thereto; - 3.
 Assist the council in overseeing and supervising the independent budget analyst; - 4.
-Assist the council in understanding the budget impacts resulting from council's actions; and - 5.
+Assist the council in understanding the budget impacts resulting from council's actions; - 5.
+Assist the council in reviewing and evaluating the Innovation and Growth Fund; and - 6.
 Assist the council in enhancing the city's ability to: - a. improve the effectiveness and efficiency of city operations; - b. improve the city's fiscal operations; - c. adopt and adhere to a balanced budget; and - d. comply with city policies, procedures, and regulatory requirements.